The Queer Emporium: History

+In March 2026, the Emporium announced that their Royal Arcade café and store would be closing at the end of August, but that they would be retaining their online presence and were working to open a new bigger and more accessible venue in the near future as well as looking at festival pop-ups working with other Cardiff venues.

+On 29 August 2026, BBC Cymru Wales announced that The Queer Emporium was a finalist for a BBC Make a Difference Community Group award, having been nominated by Leila Navabi.

 Controversies and attacks

 In June 2022, the Emporium issued a statement condemning the decision by Cardiff Council to grant a licence to a Blame Gloria cocktail bar franchise in the location next to the shop, saying that a crowded daytime drinking venue could pose safety concerns to the Emporium's customers.
 A petition launched by the Emporium against the Council's decision gathered over 3500 signatures.

-On 31 October 2022, the venue was targeted by a 17 year old neo nazi.
+On 31 October 2022, the venue was targeted by a 17-year-old neo-Nazi.
 A smoke bomb was thrown into the venue, damaging the floor.
-The Emporium had been targeted as it was considered a centre for the local LGBT+ community.
+The Emporium had been targeted as it was considered a centre for the local LGBTQ+ community.
 The Emporium addressed the incident with a statement on their social media, reminding the community to support queer venues.

 The shop was also targeted on Christmas Day, 25 December 2023, as someone smashed their window.
-The shop was set to open at 4.30 to offer a space to LGBT community members during the holiday.
+The shop was set to open at 4:30pm to offer a space to LGBTQ+ community members during the holiday.
 They made an announcement about the damage, and let patrons know they might be open later than usual due to the damage.